pthu/sahd/docs/words/to_save,_help.md

 <div style="padding-left: 22px; text-indent: -22px;">
-Smolar & Aberbach 1983<br>
+Smolar and Aberbach 1983<br>
-Leivy Smolar, & Moses Aberbach, <i>Studies in Targum Jonathan to the Prophets</i>.
+Leivy Smolar and Moses Aberbach, <i>Studies in Targum Jonathan to the Prophets</i>.
 (The Library of Biblical Studies),
 New York: Ktav and Baltimore: Hebrew College.
 	</div>